MitchTalmadge/AMP-dockerized/README.md

 # Configuration

 I recommend using Unraid or Docker Compose to set up the image.
-[Sample Docker Compose configurations may be found here](./example-configs).
+[Sample Docker Compose configuration may be found here](./examples).

 ## MAC Address (Required!
 Please read!)
 > [!CAUTION]